 total silver weight: 12 oz

 This set is packaged in a beautiful velvet-lined wooden presentation box.
-It contains all 12 brilliant uncirculated 1 oz coins from every year of issue of the first series of the Australian Silver Lunar coins (1999 - 2010).
+It contains all 12 brilliant uncirculated 1 oz coins from every year of issue of the 1st series of the Australian Silver Lunar coins (1999 - 2010).
 Each individual coin is safely encapsulated.

 total silver weight: 3.5 oz

-Mintage of this annually issued 3 coin proof set is very limited.
+Mintage of this annually issued 3-coin proof set is very limited (currently to 1,000 sets per year).
 The three included coins are the 2 oz, 1 oz and 1/2 oz Australian Silver Lunar proof coins.
+The 2 oz proof coin is only available as a part of this set but the 1/2 oz (issue limit: 4,000) and 1 oz coins (issue limit: 5,000) are also available individually.
 A numbered certificate of authenticity is included with the set which is packaged in a red and black presentation case.

 total silver weight: 4 oz